codefresh-io/docs.codefresh.io/_docs/ci-cd-guides/working-with-docker-registries.md

 The exact format of the full image name will depend on the type of registry you use.
 Codefresh will use the domain prefix of each image to understand which integration it will use.
 It will then take care of all `docker login` and `docker pull` commands on its own behind the scenes.

-For example if you have connected [Azure]({{site.baseurl}}/docs/docker-registries/external-docker-registries/azure-docker-registry/), [AWS]({{site.baseurl}}/docs/docker-registries/external-docker-registries/amazon-ec2-container-registry/) and [Google]({{site.baseurl}}/docs/docker-registries/external-docker-registries/google-container-registry/) registries, you can pull 3 images for each in a pipeline like this:
+For example, if you have connected [Azure]({{site.baseurl}}/docs/docker-registries/external-docker-registries/azure-docker-registry/), [AWS]({{site.baseurl}}/docs/docker-registries/external-docker-registries/amazon-ec2-container-registry/) and [Google]({{site.baseurl}}/docs/docker-registries/external-docker-registries/google-container-registry/) registries, you can pull 3 images for each in a pipeline like this:

  `codefresh.yml`